 The location of all the alignments is shown on the link below.

-The next most important line is the NEWLANDS LINE; at 132 degrees this is 100 degrees from the CROOKSBURY LINE, and again starts from Whitmoor Barrow.
+The next most important line is the NEWLANDS LINE; at 132 degrees, this is 100 degrees from the CROOKSBURY LINE and again starts from Whitmoor Barrow.
 At 4 DM it passes through St John’s Church in Merrow and carries on to Newlands Corner Barrow at 6 DM.
 These distances are very precise and have been used as the decided criterion of the Druid Mile.
-In Weston Wood, the line brushes the side of the reported position of a disputed barrow, now completely destroyed by sand extraction, and then passes through the site of a Mesolithic settlement.
+In Weston Wood, the line brushes the side of the reported position of a disputed barrow, now destroyed by sand extraction.
+It then passes through the site of a Mesolithic settlement.
 At 9 DM passes close by Shere Heath Barrow but not close enough to be taken as an alignment.

 The SHALFORD LINE is a subdivision by five degrees of the radials and passes through Stoke Church and Shalford Church with no relation to the Druid Mile.
 Guildford Castle, although to the west of this alignment, is at 4 DM from Whitmoor Barrow.

 The MOUNT PLEASANT LINE at the ten-degree interval of 252 degrees is interesting in that although it has currently only one point, that point being the site of the destroyed Mount Pleasant Barrow at precisely one Druid Mile from the base point.
-I believe I have now rediscovered the vestigial remains of this barrow by GPS, and have added it to the database.
-It falls just to the west of the Ordnance Survey monument symbol on the map and is at a more compatible position to the overall pattern.
+I believe I have now rediscovered the vestigial remains of this barrow by GPS and have added it to the database.
+It falls just to the west of the Ordnance Survey monument symbol on the map and is more compatible with the overall pattern.
 Nothing has so far been found on the outlying DM points.

 The ARTINGTON LINE, at 260°, begins at St Martha’s Church above Chilworth.
 At Shalford, the alignment goes through the churchyard and crosses the SHALFORD LINE.
-It then goes through the courtyard of Artington Farm which is a moated site, and on to Littleton Church.
+It then goes through the courtyard of Artington Farm, a moated site, and Littleton Church.
 Although both these sites are ‘modern’ it is enigmatically coincidental that they are 1 DM apart.
 Some distance short of 8 DM the line is through the centre of Compton Church which is on four intersecting alignments.

 Since writing the above I have included Church Croft at 266/19.
 This site is potentially impressive and is the subject of ongoing research.